NVIDIA/spark-rapids-jni/CONTRIBUTING.md

 #### Building final spark-rapids artifact with pr1, pr2, and pr3 changes
 Regardless what option we have used to make cuDF changes, we proceed with building spark-rapids-jni.
-The spark-rapids repo will consume spark-rapids-jni pr2 changes from the local Maven cache after we run `mvn install` via `build/build-in-docker` in ~/repos/NVIDIA/spark-rapids-jni.
+The spark-rapids repo will consume spark-rapids-jni with pr1 and pr2 changes from the local Maven cache after we run `mvn install` via `build/build-in-docker` in ~/repos/NVIDIA/spark-rapids-jni.